kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0047 Aircraft registration.md

 \(3\) Temporary registration numbers may not be used to fly aircraft into the United States for the purpose of importation.

 \(d\) The assignment of any temporary registration number to any person lapses upon the expiration of all of his Dealer's Aircraft Registration Certificates.
 When a temporary registration number is used on a flight outside the United States for delivery purposes, the holder shall record the assignment of that number to the aircraft and shall keep that record for at least 1 year after the removal of the number from that aircraft.
-Whenever the owner of an aircraft bearing a temporary registration number applies for an airworthiness certificate under Part 21 of this chapter he shall furnish that number in the application.
+Whenever the owner of an aircraft bearing a temporary registration number applies for an airworthiness certificate under [[Volume 1/C Aircraft/0021 Certification procedures for products and articles.md|Part 21 of this chapter]] he shall furnish that number in the application.
 The temporary registration number must be removed from the aircraft not later than the date on which either title or possession passes to another person.

 \[Amdt.
 47-4, 32 FR 12556, Aug.
 30, 1967, as amended by Amdt.
 47-29, 75 FR 41981, July 20, 2010\]